Contrasting The Clorox (NYSE:CLX) & Diversey (NASDAQ:DSEY)

 |2.83

-Diversey presently has a consensus price target of $18.75, suggesting a potential upside of 9.59%.
-The Clorox has a consensus price target of $205.38, suggesting a potential upside of 16.48%.
-Given The Clorox’s higher possible upside, analysts plainly believe The Clorox is more favorable than Diversey.
+The Clorox currently has a consensus target price of $205.38, indicating a potential upside of 18.36%.
+Diversey has a consensus target price of $18.75, indicating a potential upside of 4.40%.
+Given The Clorox’s higher probable upside, research analysts plainly believe The Clorox is more favorable than Diversey.

 Summary